projectdx/css_codechallenge_submissions/README.md

 It does not:

 1. have to be dynamic (no API calls, user interactions, etc.)
-1. have to be a single webpage
+1. have to be a single webpage, multiple pages are okay
+1. have to be served, plain ol' HTML files are okay

 #### Bonus options: